bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/programming.md

 ### 2. Connect the programmer to the board

-Connect the external programmer the board.
+Connect the external programmer to the board.
 You can either use jumper wires or a TC2030 TagConnect cable.
 Jumper wires are probably the most accessible option.

 The MCU requires a +3.3V.
 Programmers often come with both +3.3V and +5V.
 Only the +3.3V is required.

 {: .warning }
 > Double check connections before powering it up!
 Inverting the polarity of the power pins or supplying an higher voltage than +3.3V will damage the board!

 Connect the wires according to the following pinout diagram.
-Jumper wires connects to the SWD header in the picture.
+Jumper wires connect to the SWD header in the picture.

 ![BD845-PWB-Programming-Wiring]
 Pinout of the programming headers.
 Check [here][pinout diagram] for the full pinout.